mhowlader/DustyScreens/README.md

 3. Print the difference between the two.

 ##### Best Case
 In the best case, the chosen pivot point will end up being the median value, so it will split the array in the middle.
+It doesn't matter if the array is already sorted since our code doesn't check for a sorted array.

 ##### Average Case
 In the average case, the runtime appear linear.
 We tested the runtime from arrays of size 1000 to 500000 and graphed it.
 The results seems almost perfectly linear.
+The inacurracies could probably be explained by the machine instead of exceptions of different arrays.

 ##### Worst Case
 In the worst case, the chosen pivot point will turn out to be on either end of the array, so the subarrays are as maximized as posssible.

+#####Hypothesis
+Data arrangement doesn't affect our code since we don't check whether or not an array's already sorted.
+Every array will be sorted by the code regardless.
+Run time would be affected by the pivot positions.
+Pivoting from the median would be faster than pivoting from either end of the array.

 ### Test Results
 #### Median Tests